I’ve come across a lot of scams and low-quality products online over the years.

-For example, another version I reviewed back in 2016 is called Cash From Home which was supposedly run by Mary Rogers, but it’s now run by another alias known as Cynthia Sprinter.
+For example, another version I encountered back in 2016 is called Cash From Home which was supposedly run by Mary Rogers, but I’ve also seen it associated with another alias known as Cynthia Sprinter.

-Perhaps the most popular version at the time of writing this is called Home Wealth Remedy which I recently reviewed in detail.
+Perhaps the most popular version at the time of writing this is called Home Wealth Remedy which I recently looked into.
 Many of their older websites point to this scam now, which is common.
 Once a particular version is working well for them, they redirect traffic from other versions into it so they can make more money.

 I could go on and on, but I think it’s abundantly clear at this point.
 None of these websites are for real, just like the WDC is completely fake.
 The only people getting wealthy are the scammers running it.

 The Wealth Development Certification Is Non-Existent